WebAssembly/spec/md-proto/WebAssembly.md

 *reducible control flow*, which essentially means that all loops have exactly one entry point.

-> There are no implicit type conversions in WebAssembly.
+> There are no implicit type conversions, subtyping, or function overloading in WebAssembly.

 Execution